Cruel Intentions 2: Production

 Originally produced for the Fox network as a television series entitled Manchester Prep for the 1999–2000 television season, 13 episodes were ordered with original Cruel Intentions director Roger Kumble writing and executive producing the series.
 During production, there were conflicts between production company Columbia TriStar Television and the Fox network.
 Only the pilot and one further episode were filmed before the series was canceled due to network executives' uncertainty of the long term viability of the project.
 In addition to creative concerns, executives were also uncomfortable with the themes of teen sexuality and incest; Rupert Murdoch, head of Fox parent News Corporation, was said to be outraged after seeing a news story about Manchester Prep that previewed a scene in which one of the young female characters is sexually aroused by a horse.

 After the cancellation, Columbia TriStar Home Video repackaged the two existing episodes of the show as a direct-to-video film.
 Additional scenes were filmed to close the story and add scenes involving sexual content and nudity.
-In 2022, deleted scenes from the series were uploaded on YouTube, confirming that it was originally set to be a reimagining of the first film, and was later change to a prequel during the reshoots when the project became a film, resulting in Sarah Thompson's character, which was the same Reese Witherspoon was playing in the original film, being changed to a new character, and with Sean Patrick Thomas, who was playing Ronald Clifford in the 1999 film and was playing a new character in the series, being cut from the project for continuity reasons.
+In 2022, deleted scenes from the series were uploaded on YouTube, confirming that it was originally set to be a reimagining of the first film, and was later changed to a prequel during the reshoots when the project became a film, resulting in Sarah Thompson's character, which was the same Reese Witherspoon was playing in the original film, being changed to a new character, and with Sean Patrick Thomas, who was playing Ronald Clifford in the 1999 film and was playing a new character in the series, being cut from the project for continuity reasons.

 Deleted materials

 As the film was constructed from material originally shot for the Manchester Prep series, some subplots and supporting characters were removed in order to reduce the overall running time of the film.
-Some of this deleted storylines and characters were later leaked and uploaded on YouTube, including :
+Some of these deleted storylines and characters were later leaked and uploaded on YouTube, including :